 The peace treaty between the north and the south, which American officials helped broker, was supposed to address these center-versus-periphery problems head-on.
 For the most part, the agreement has stopped the killing in the south, which during the 1980s and 1990s became a wasteland of burned villages, slave raiders and thousands of boys – the famous Lost Boys – trudging through the bush looking for a way out.
 For over 20 years the village of Kolmarek where ELI now serves had been silent.
 The gruesome civil war forced people to flee or hide.
 Hundreds of thousands of victims died and even greater numbers fled into crowded refugee camps of neighboring countries.
 The village was empty.
 No school, no church, no life.
 ELI began work in 2005, in this region, immediately after the signing of the peace agreement.
 Because of the decades of instability and war it left an educational vacuum and ELI then established one of the first primary schools in the area in over 20 years.

-Today ELI hosts a school for over 300 vulnerable children who are learning English (The government chosen language for educational curriculum) and are also learning the importance of reforestation and agriculture techniques.
-We are praying for funds that will enable us to fence the compound, making it more secure for the children and also to keep the aggressive goats and cows from destroying our vision of having over a thousand mango and other fruit trees on the compound some day.
+ELI participated with local community leaders to establish a primary through 8th grade school for vulnerable children.
+These children are learning English (The government chosen language for educational curriculum) and the importance of reforestation and agriculture techniques.
+Several years ago your gifts enabled us to fence the compound, making it more secure for the children and also to keep the aggressive goats and cows.

 Southern Sudan is the newest nation on the continent of Africa as of July 2011 and are experiencing growing pains as they put together the policies and infrastructure for the people.
 Pray for wisdom for the leadership and for peace between North and South Sudan.